 To see if you qualify for such a programme, read our article Latest Apple product recalls and repair programmes.

 How much will it cost to get my iPhone fixed?

 If your iPhone is within warranty and eligible for repairs service is available at no charge for twelve months from the date of purchase.

 Apple may refuse even the out-of-warranty replacement for an iPhone you've repaired yourself.
 But you might as well ask.

 Will Apple replace my broken iPhone with a newer iPhone?

 If you are under warranty then Apple should replace your broken iPhone, but it's unlikely they would give you a newer model.
-You should also note you're your replacement phone may not be new, it is likely to be refurbished, however, that will not affect your warranty. iPhones that are repaired or replaced have a 90-day limited hardware warranty or assume the remainder of your standard warranty or AppleCare Protection Plan for iPhone coverage, whichever is longer, states Apple.
+You should also note that your replacement phone may not be new: it is likely to be refurbished.
+However, that will not affect your warranty. iPhones that are repaired or replaced have a 90-day limited hardware warranty or assume the remainder of your standard warranty or AppleCare Protection Plan for iPhone coverage, whichever is longer, states Apple.

 We help you decide which iPhone insurance policy is best for you here.

-Trade in a broken iPhone towards the cost of a replacement
+Can I trade in a broken iPhone towards the cost of a replacement?

 Apple has announced that it will start to accept damaged iPhones in part-exchange when selling new ones.
 (The company previously offered part-exchange on older devices, but stipulated that they had to be in good working condition.)
 It isn't yet clear precisely how damaged the iPhones can be and still qualify for the programme - 9to5Mac states that it applies to "iPhone 5s and iPhone 6/6 Plus units with damaged displays, cameras, and buttons within reason" - but we can't imagine you'll get much money off your next purchase if you've suffered truly catastrophic damage.